SevenDwarfs/Deployment/README.md

 PS: We directly deploy the Nginx on the node, but not deploy the Nginx server on docker because it needs to use the port other servers expose on the localhost.
 If we use docker, it will be a more complicated case, for it needs to connect different ports between these docker containers it denpends on.

+PSS: We need to make sure the user of Nginx `www-data` have the access to the root dir configured

 ## Docker CI/CD

 Because we only have one node so we use docker container to simulate multiple nodes in the deployment.
 By using jenkins we can achieve continuous deployments on our node.